Galway Geological Association

 Weekend field trip to Sligo

-On Saturday 24th and Sunday 25th September, Professor Ian Sanders leads a field trip to the north-east Ox Mountains and Carboniferous Coastal Localities.
-This is a follow-up to the Zoom talk he presented to GGA last season.
+On Saturday 24th and Sunday 25th September, Professor Ian Sanders led a field trip to the north-east Ox Mountains and Carboniferous Coastal Localities.
+This was a follow-up to the Zoom talk he presented to GGA last season.

 Saturday, 24 September 2022 Assembly point is: St Bridget's Church (Catholic) on N59; to west of Ballysadare.